 “Spirited Away” (2001)

-Why it’s worthy: You don’t have to be an anime fan to appreciate Japanese director Hayao Miyazaki’s breathtaking meditation on the mysteries of youth, spelled out here with some of the most fantastic, pleasing and grotesque images ever put on screen.
-This bonafide modern classic is another film that rewards multiple viewings over the course of years.
+Why it’s worthy: You don’t have to be an anime fan to appreciate Japanese director Hayao Miyazaki’s breathtaking treatise of the mysteries of youth, spelled out with some of the most fantastic, pleasing and grotesque images ever put on screen.
+This bonafide modern classic is another film that rewards multiple viewings over several years.